The differences between Luxury lodges and Teahouse lodges in Nepal

-The standards of luxury lodges in Everest and Annapurna regions are far higher than regular teahouse lodges with their landscaped gardens.
+The standards of luxury lodges in the Everest and Annapurna regions are far higher than regular teahouse lodges with their landscaped gardens.
 They are often in superb locations with mountain views.
-Their comfortable dining room and bedroom with attached bathroom, including hot shower and western toilet, are some of the “luxuries – by Himalayan standards.”
+Their comfortable dining room and bedroom with attached bathroom, including a hot shower and western toilet, are some of the “luxuries – by Himalayan standards.”
 The staff is professionally trained in hospitality.
 The highest level of service is provided to our customers.

-The quality, service, and standard or the regular teahouse lodges range widely.
+The quality, service, and standard of the regular teahouse lodges range widely.
 The wide range depends on the location; for example, the lodges in the higher elevations or places where the flow of trekker traffic is low have more basic amenities.

-The range of food in a standard lodge’s menu ranges from local staples such as dal bhat (boiled rice, lentil soup, and seasonal vegetable curry), momo (dumplings that are filled with meat – when available, mostly vegetables, canned tuna, cheese etcetera) and if you are the Everest region, the well known Sherpa stew.
+The range of food in a standard lodge’s menu ranges from local staples such as dal bhat (boiled rice, lentil soup, and seasonal vegetable curry), momo (dumplings that are filled with meat – when available, primarily vegetables, canned tuna, cheese etcetera) and if you are the Everest region, the well known Sherpa stew.